0xAskar/flipsdocs/docs/Home/Crypto.md

-# Crypto

-Returns the current top 100 crypto currencies sorted by market cap.
+In Crypto we can see the main current cryptocurrencies classified by market capitalization.

 ![Crypto inf](image_home/Crypto.png)